arsenysmorodin/arsenysmorodin/README.md

 # 💫 Hi there!
 My name is Arseniy, I'm frontend developer from Russia.

-🔭 I’m currently develop a political quiz (find 8values in my repos)
+🔭 I’m currently develop an AI startup about timemanagent and planing.

-🌱 I’m currently exploring React and it ecosistem.
+🌱 I’m currently exploring learn some deep feature of Nuxt and his.

 ## 🌐 Socials: